jeremenichelli/jeremenichelli.github.io/conferences/index.md

 _Later he helped build and maintain large applications for start ups based in the United States, with focus on scalability and test driven development._

-_Previous to his current position, he worked for Jam3 agency building rich animated web experiences for clients like Pixar, Google, Oreo, Disney and Facebook._
+_Previous to his current position, he worked for Jam3 agency building rich animated web experiences for clients like Pixar, Google, Oreo, Doritos and Facebook._

 _He is currently part of the Design System team at Typeform and he’s a member of webpack documentation team._